-Sue has significant experience advising on commercial technology projects for almost 20 years.
-She advises clients (both customers and vendors) on a wide range of technology matters, including outsourcing, cloud, digital transformation, technology procurement, development and licensing, m/e-commerce, AI, blockchain and data privacy.
+Sue specialises in technology and had been advising on technology projects for over 20 years.
+She advises clients (both customers and vendors) on a wide range of technology matters, including outsourcing, cloud, digital transformation, technology procurement, development and licencing, m/e-commerce, AI, blockchain and data privacy.

 Sue also advises on the commercial, technology and intellectual property aspects of M&A transactions and joint ventures.

 Her clients include some of the world's best known tech companies and multinational corporations.
 She also enjoys working with emerging and growth companies.

 Sue is the Firm’s co-chair of the EMEA Financial Services Industry Group, co-chair of the Firm's UK FinTech practice and global tech lead for FinTech and Blockchain.

 Sue was named TMT Lawyer of the Year at the Euromoney Women in Business Law Awards 2019.

 Sue has experience across various business sectors, but with particular experience in the financial services and TMT sectors.
 Sue regularly speaks and writes about the impact of disruptive technologies.
 She is a member of the techUK DLT working group and a member of the CBI AI working group.

 Sue is an active supporter of innovation in the legal sector.
 She is one of the Firm’s Innovation Ambassadors and the partner lead for the Eagle Labs LawTech Hub.

 She is also a trustee of the Society for Computers and Law and founder and chair of the SCL Women in Tech Law network.

 - Advising a global technology provider on a range of outsourcing and digital transformation agreements.